Canyons (novel): Style

+Gary Paulsen received mostly positive reviews for his original writing style used in Canyons.
+Publishers Weekly wrote that "readers with an appetite for Paulsen's blend of nature and mysticism will overlook Canyon's plot and find savor in its spirit."

 Reception

-In 1991 Publishers weekly wrote that "Paulsen's coming of age story is remarkable for its simple, restrained text."
-Review and React.com said, "This book shows the adventurous mind of the author Gary Paulsen."
-Kirkus Review noted that "The author uses poetic and semantic resonance...that dims the tale.
+In 1991, Publishers Weekly described Canyons as "remarkable for its simple, restrained text."
+Kirkus Reviews noted how "the author uses poetic and semantic resonance [...] that dims the tale.

 Canyons was one of six books cited by the Young Adult Library Services Association when it awarded Paulsen the 1997 Margaret Edwards Award.

 Adaptations

 After reviewing the audio book of Canyons Peter Coyote.com said that the abridgement of canyons "does justice to the original story," and it "does not overload the listener."
 Publishers weekly wrote that the abridgment of Canyons "heightens the dramatic effect of the tale."